Lab 08 — Project Build/Debugging

 Final setup

-Remember, the radio can be powered by both the battery pack and via USB!
+Remember, the radio can be powered via USB and by an external battery pack (with voltage within the limits of the TPS63060)!

 Firmware